California Lawyers Association

 California Lawyers Association Vice President Jill Manning has never been one to back away from a challenge.
 From the beginning of her legal career, she has worked to ensure people everywhere have access to justice.

-Jill spent the first 30 years of her career protecting consumers and promoting competition among businesses.
-Her practice spanned consumer protection and antitrust to cybersecurity, employment, healthcare, and securities — work that demanded strategic precision and relentless preparation.
+Jill’s legal career took root in consumer protection and grew to encompass securities, employment, healthcare, antitrust, and privacy law — a practice defined by strategic thinking, relentless preparation, and the patience that complex, years-long litigation demands.
 In litigation spaces that were often male-dominated and intensely competitive, Jill not only held her ground; she thrived.

-Her confidence and command of the courtroom, however, did not develop overnight.
-Like many accomplished lawyers, Jill’s growth was shaped by mentors who pushed her to refine her instincts and trust her voice.
+That confidence and command didn’t come overnight.
+Like many accomplished lawyers, Jill was shaped by mentors who pushed her to work harder, sharpen her instincts, and trust her own voice.

-“My mentor from the beginning, of course, is my mother, who raised my brother and me as a single mom and always taught us the importance of being a good person and treating people fairly,” she said.
-“My mom, she’s a rockstar.
+“My mentor from the very beginning is my mother, who raised my brother and me as a single mom and taught us the importance of being a good person and treating people fairly, and that through hard work, anything is possible,” she said.
+“My mom is a rockstar.
 She’s just incredible.
 She is my role model, still to this day.”

 Professionally, Jill credits her first boss after law school for shaping her approach to advocacy.

-While antitrust and consumer protection law remain male-dominated fields, Jill has seen meaningful progress over the past three decades.
+While antitrust and competition remain male-dominated fields, Jill has seen meaningful progress over the past three decades.

-“When I started doing this in the late 90s, the cases were dominated by men,” she said.
-“I’ve definitely seen progress being made.
-We are seeing women doing amazing work, rising to the highest levels of partnership at their firms, becoming equity partners and judges … that’s been incredibly encouraging.”
+“When I started doing this work in the late 1990s, the cases were dominated by men and I was sometimes the only woman in the room,” she said.
+“I’ve seen a lot of progress since then.
+Women are doing incredible work — leading cases, first chairing trials and rising to the highest ranks at law firms, corporations, the government and the judiciary … That’s been incredibly encouraging to witness.”

-Jill celebrates that progress each year through CLA’s Antitrust and Consumer Protection Law Section at “Celebrating Women in Competition Law,” an event she cofounded with Kate Patchen nearly a decade ago.
+Jill celebrates that progress each year through CLA’s Antitrust and Consumer Protection Law Section at “Celebrating Women in Competition Law in California,” a panel presentation and networking event she cofounded with Kate Patchen of Covington & Burling in 2017.

 She recalls attending women-focused legal events earlier in her career that left her discouraged about the profession’s future.
 But a conversation before a Section Executive Committee meeting changed her perspective.

-“One of the lawyers was recounting this great situation where she helped resolve a case for a client,” Jill said.
+“One of the lawyers was recounting her experience representing a client in a very difficult case, which she had just resolved after years of hard work,” Jill said.
 “The way she was talking about the case was so inspiring that something just clicked in my head.
 I thought, ‘This is what I want to hear.’”

 The celebration, she emphasizes, is not just for women.

-“Doesn’t everybody want to celebrate women in competition and hear about the amazing work they’re doing?”
+“Doesn’t everybody want to celebrate women in competition and hear the secrets of their success?”

-Nearly 30 years after entering a field dominated by men, Jill is helping ensure the next generation of women in antitrust and consumer protection law sees something different: visibility, opportunity, and community.
+Thirty years after starting her legal career, Jill is helping ensure the next generation of women in antitrust and consumer protection law sees something different: visibility, opportunity, and community.
 In doing so, she continues the work she set out to accomplish from the very beginning: expanding access to justice not only for clients but also within the profession itself.

 Forgot Password